TheDarKnight46/RHO_Challenge/README.md

 - Developed in a VS Code environment with the Spring Boot Extension package and Java Extension package.
     - Spring Package ID: *vmware.vscode-boot-dev-pack*;
     - Java Package ID: *vscjava.vscode-java-pack*.
-- Maven version 3.9.4 was used to create and run the project.
+- *Maven* version 3.9.4 was used to create and run the project.
-- Java 20 was used to develop the application.
+- *Java 20* was used to develop the application.

 > [!NOTE]
 > This project was developed using Windows 11.

 ## Installing Java

-Go to https://www.oracle.com/pt/java/technologies/downloads/#java20 and download the JDK.
+Go to https://www.oracle.com/pt/java/technologies/downloads/#java20, download the JDK and install it.

-Open terminal window and check Java version using:
+When complete, open terminal window and check Java version using:

 ```shell script
 java -version